-98. Under the Terms of Reference the Inquiry must make general comments, findings, or both, about the nature and extent of abuse and neglect that occurred in State and faith-based care during the Inquiry period.
+98. Under the terms of reference the Inquiry must make general comments, findings, or both, about the nature and extent of abuse and neglect that occurred in State and faith-based care during the Inquiry period.55

-Ngā taunakitanga mō ngā takahitanga maha o te Tiriti o Waitangi me ōna mātāpono Strong evidence of numerous breaches of te Tiriti o Waitangi and its principles
+Ngā taunakitanga mō ngā takahitanga maha o te Tiriti me ōna mātāpono Strong evidence of numerous breaches of te Tiriti and its principles

-- 99. The Terms of Reference directed the Inquiry to apply te Tiriti o Waitangi and its principles to its work. - 100.
-The findings in Parts 3 to 5 of this report provide strong evidence that there have been numerous infringements of te Tiriti o Waitangi principles that apply in relation to the care of tamariki, rangatahi and pakeke Māori across multiple settings.
-There is strong evidence that te Tiriti o Waitangi and its principles were not taken into account in many care settings, to the significant detriment of tamariki, rangatahi and pakeke Māori in care, and this had a significant inter-related impact on whānau, hapū and iwi, and caused intergenerational harm.
+- 99. The terms of reference directed the Inquiry to apply te Tiriti and it principles to its work. - 100.
+The findings in Parts 3 to 5 provide strong evidence that there have been numerous infringements of te Tiriti o Waitangi principles that apply in relation to the care of tamariki Māori, rangatahi Māori and pakeke Māori across multiple settings.
+There is strong evidence that te Tiriti o Waitangi and its principles were not taken into account in many care settings, to the significant detriment of tamariki Māori, rangatahi Māori and pakeke Māori in care, and this had a significant inter-related impact on whānau, hapū and iwi, and caused intergenerational harm.
 The Inquiry is profoundly concerned about this conclusion.